vanssx3/Passma/README.md

 # Passma - Python Password Manager Program!
 (Don't ask what the name means...)

-!!Not recommended for normal use!!
+!!NOT RECOMMENDED FOR NORMAL USE!!
+Made as a proof of concept, passwords are NOT stored in a secure format.

 This program can be used to store account passwords and generate new, secure passwords!
 Passwords are stored and salted in a text file that can be retrieved with the program as well.

 # Dependencies
-In order for Passma to function, you must have Python3 installed and the bcrypt module!
+In order for Passma to function, you must have Python3 installed!

 # To install Python3: